techs-sus/azalea/README.md

 azalea generate-full-decoder -o output.luau -f

 # Examples which generate tailored code for a model:
-# --novel: Must be used with --legacy flag, inlines ModuleScript sources and completely avoids loadstring.
+# --novel: Supports ModuleScript loading by inlining ModuleScript sources.
+Completely avoids loadstring and supports require-by-string.
 # --legacy: Enables any environment with NewScript and NewLocalScript to run.
 Shims require and NewModuleScript using loadstring.
+Broken in many games and will never support require-by-string.
 # (default) --opensb: Enables OpenSB or any environment with NewScript, NewLocalScript, and NewModuleScript to run.
+Relies on the environment to support require-by-string.
 # --studio: Enables Studio or any environment with Source access support to run.
 # (optional, defaults to 11) --level: Zstandard compression level, 1 to 22; 22 produces the smallest output but is the slowest